 Teens seek plastic surgery for many reasons.
 One reason many cite is that young people can be cruel, whether intentionally or not.
 For example, someone may blurt out to a friend, "Gee, did you see that kid's nose?" -- without thinking of the pain it may cause.
 A constant barrage of cruel remarks often drives teens to take surgical action.

 Most teens seek plastic surgery to improve their appearance or to increase self-esteem.
 Teens often report that their self-image and self-confidence improves when their perceived physical shortcomings are corrected.

 While these reasons are similar to those of adults, teens often want to fit in with others, rather than stand out, where appearance is concerned.
 So it is important for teens considering plastic surgery to be sure that they are doing it for themselves -- not to meet the expectations of anyone else.

 It's also important to choose the right surgeon.
-A board-certified plastic surgeon can help give a realistic picture of what to expect (board certified means the doctor has passed a standard exam given by the governing board in his or her specialty).
-Some cosmetic surgeries can also be done by experienced and board-certified general surgeons, dermatologists, otolaryngologists (ear, nose, and throat specialists), and opthalmologists.
+A board-certified plastic surgeon can help give a realistic picture of what to expect (board-certified means the doctor has passed a standard exam given by the governing board in his or her specialty).
+Cosmetic surgeries can also be performed by experienced and board-certified general surgeons, dermatologists, otolaryngologists (ear, nose, and throat specialists), and opthalmologists (eye doctors).

 You should always ask a surgeon about:

 How many procedures he or she has done